roidelapluie/blog/content/articles/acl.md

 in that filesystem.

 It means that without changing the fstab, you can now give additional rights to files and directories.
-You can find a lot how [guides](http://linux-training.be/storage/ch03.html) about how to use them everywhere on the internet.
+You can find a lot of [guides](http://linux-training.be/storage/ch03.html) about how to use them everywhere on the internet.

 It would also allow an attacker to discretely open more rights to a directory; it